I most often talk about rebooting in terms of rewiring your brain.

 At the same time, you also need to be accountable to yourself.
 You’re a grown man.
 You shouldn’t have to rely on another grown man to remind you that your behavior is out of control.
 It’s good to have accountability partners to lean on when times are tough but at the end of the day, your ultimate goal is to be accountable to yourself.

 I view self-discipline as having the ability to restrain and repress your instincts in favor of doing things that are beneficial to you in the long run.
 When you start your reboot, you’re going to have an extreme lack of self-discipline.
 You’ve operated on the principle of instant gratification for years.

 Your pornography use and compulsive sexual behavior damaged your prefrontal cortex.
 Over time you’re going to have to develop self-discipline.
 You don’t have to stress out about it, though.
 It will happen naturally as you follow the system and your brain rewires.

 Patience doesn’t come easily to men who constantly succumb to instant gratification.
 If you want to be successful, though, you need to develop patience.
 You’re not going to feel a massive sudden shift.
-There are no quick fixes for pornography addiction and compulsive sexual behavior.
+There are no quick fixes in learning how to stop porn addiction and compulsive sexual behavior.
 It takes time to reboot.